Why Your Site Should Be Mobile-Friendly + How to Test It

 What does this mean?

 The search engine uses the mobile version of the content to index, evaluate, and rank the site.
 The shift is understandable.
-According to Statista, mobile accounts make up 58.99% of web searches in the second quarter of 2022.
+According to Statista, mobile accounts made up 58.33% of web searches in the first quarter of 2023.

 Moreover, the number of unique mobile internet users is 4.32 billion.
 That means that 90% of the global internet population uses a mobile device to go online.

 That makes the switch to mobile-first indexing highly logical.
 Search engines always strive to provide their users with a top-notch experience.
 And this should be your primary goal as well.

 So, let's see why your site should be mobile-friendly and how you can test its friendliness.